manybrain/mailinatordocs/README.md

-# Mailinator Docs
+# Mailinator Documentation

+The new Mailinator documentation site is hosted on GitBook.
+The majority of the pages live on GitBook except for the API Reference, which is dynamically pulled from this directory.

-The new Mailinator API docs are built from an OpenAPI specification file.
-This file is the source of truth for the new API docs, so any new changes need to be made directly to the specification.
+In the ([openapi directory](https://github.com/manybrain/mailinatordocs/tree/main/openapi)) is the OpenAPI specification for Mailinator's API.
+Any changes (bugs, updates, etc.) need to be made directly to that file.
+GitBook will refresh that connection and automatically pull in changes to the website.

+(The [old documentation site](https://github.com/manybrain/m8rdocs) still lives here but is very outdated.)